Red Cliffs Utah Temple: Interior

 The building has one baptistry, which is used for baptisms for the dead.
 The temple has four ordinance rooms, used for the endowment ceremony, and six sealing rooms.
 The temple's architecture serves functional and ceremonial purposes, while also being a symbol of faith for church members in the region.
 Visual themes inside the building feature local plants like dwarf bearclaw poppy (an endangered species), leaves from the cottonwood tree, succulents, pomegranates, and indian paintbrush.

 Admittance

-On October 16, 2023, the church announced that a public open house would be held from February 1 to March 2, 2024 (excluding Sundays).
-The temple is scheduled to be dedicated by Henry B. Eyring on March 24, 2024.
+On 16 October 2023, the church announced that a public open house would be held from February 1 to March 2, 2024 (excluding Sundays).
+The temple was dedicated by Henry B. Eyring on 24 March 2024.
 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Only church members with a current temple recommend can enter for worship.